Global Health Field Experience Requirement

 The goal of the experience is to enhance knowledge, skills, and sensitivities, thus engaging "mind, hands, and heart" to create a learning outcome that is scientific, pragmatic, and humanistic.

-Please note, student may participate in no more than 3 experiences to complete their hours.
+- Sudent may participate in up to 3 experiences to complete their hours.

 How to Fulfill the Field Experience Requirement